guidoman/github-random-trend/README.md

 The API is currently deployed on Google Cloud App Engine.

 ## Examples
+Get the URL of a random repository:  <a href="https://github-random-trend-dot-guidoc-tech.oa.r.appspot.com/repo" target="_blank">https://github-random-trend-dot-guidoc-tech.oa.r.appspot.com/repo?redirect=true</a>

-Redirect to random Python repository trending this week:  https://github-random-trend-dot-guidoc-tech.oa.r.appspot.com/repo?language=python&since=week&redirect=true
+Redirect to random Python repository trending this week:  <a href="https://github-random-trend-dot-guidoc-tech.oa.r.appspot.com/repo?language=python&since=week&redirect=true" target="_blank">https://github-random-trend-dot-guidoc-tech.oa.r.appspot.com/repo?language=python&since=week&redirect=true</a>

-Get the URL of a random trending Italian-speaking repository: https://github-random-trend-dot-guidoc-tech.oa.r.appspot.com/repo?spoken_language_code=it
+Get the URL of a random trending Italian-speaking repository: <a href="https://github-random-trend-dot-guidoc-tech.oa.r.appspot.com/repo?spoken_language_code=it" target="_blank">https://github-random-trend-dot-guidoc-tech.oa.r.appspot.com/repo?spoken_language_code=it</a>

-## Suggestions
+## Usage suggestions
-Try the magic of [serendipity](https://en.wikipedia.org/wiki/Serendipity).
-Set the home page of your browser to this API URL (with `redirect=true`).
+You could, for example, set the home page of your browser to this API URL (with `redirect=true`).
 Everytime you open a new tab or page you will discover and learn something new:
 - frameworks, libraries, applications
 - ideas
 - company or developer